adirdayan/GeoEmbedding/README.md

-# Coord2Vec
+# GeoEmbedding
-Code repository for Coord2Vec
+Code repository for GeoEmbedding